The Bristol Bombay.

 A Bombay runs up its engines.

-One type of mission where the unique capabilities of the Bombay came into their own, was in supplying forward airfield.
+One type of mission where the unique capabilities of the Bombay came into their own, was in supplying forward airfields.
 Because of their short-field capability and ability to carry fuselage-mounted tanks of both fuel and water, Bombays could bring in supplies in a way impossible for other types of aircraft.
 As the war progressed the RAF would sometimes fly fighters and ground-attack missions from rough airstrips behind enemy lines, or out in the desert on the Southern flank.
 In July 1942 six Bombays flew some 200 miles behind enemy lines and landed in the desert to refuel Fairey Albacore torpedo bombers returning from an attack on an enemy convoy.
 All the Bombays returned safely.
 In December 1942, 216 Squadron Bombays were part of "Operation Chocolate" to disrupt Rommel's retreat from El Alamein by two squadrons of Hurricane fighters flying from an abandoned landing ground.
-These types of missions were not without their casualties though, on the 25th of September 1942 a raid by Luftwaffe Heinkel III bombers caught six Bombays of 261 Squadron on the ground at Kufra Oasis in Southern Libya and destroyed three of them (L5833, L5843 and L5857).
+These types of missions were not without their casualties though, on the 25th of September 1942 a raid by Luftwaffe Heinkel He III bombers caught six Bombays of 261 Squadron on the ground at Kufra Oasis in Southern Libya and destroyed three of them (L5833, L5843 and L5857).
 The Bombays had been there to support operations by Blenheim bombers of 15 Squadron SAAF.

 L5857, Bombay "C" of 261 Squadron, one of those lost at the Kufra Oasis.
 You can just about make out a bungee cord stretched down to the tailwheel, an unofficial modification carried out at Heliopolis to help keep the castoring tailwheel straight on take-off and landing.
+Also notice the raked-back rod protruding from the bottom of the front fuselage.
+This was a tube extension to the hole the trailing wire radio aerial could be extended through.
+It stopped the wire getting caught up in the bomb racks.

 The most tragic (in terms of the number of lives lost) and notorious loss of a Bombay was on the 7th August 1942.
 A Bombay of 216 Squadron (L5814), tasked to pick up casualties from a forward landing ground, also took on board Lieutenant-General "Straffer" Gott, who had been appointed to be the new head of the British 8th Army only the day before.
 Shortly after taking off, the Bombay was attacked by German Messerschmitt Bf109 fighters and the Bombay crashed.
 General Gott and nine Army casualties were trapped in the fuselage and died.
 After the death of General Gott, Bernard Montgomery was put in charge of 8th Army instead.
 A very detailed article on the incident can be found on the 216 Squadron association website at <this link>.